 Some of you may be wondering why I left irises off of the list.
 We do have a lovely row of irises, and they bloom beautifully each year.
 However, weeding around the tubers is a pain.
 Also, they do need to be divided every so often.
 That’s on my to-do list for the fall.
 I love the way they look, but irises were not low-maintenance enough to make the final five on my list of favorite perennials.

 Another reliable, beautiful variety of perennial we have in our yard is the peony.
 Peonies are fragrant, bloom profusely, and return every year for a wonderful show of blossoms in late spring/early summer.
 Why didn’t they make the list of favorite perennials?
 They need to be staked.
 Someone in my household did a wonderful job of staking our peonies.
 I’ll give you a hint: It wasn’t me!
 So, the staking was a deal-breaker as far as being easy-care, but I still think peonies are terrific.

 What Are Your Favorites?

 What are the best perennial flowers?
 Your list of favorite perennials may be entirely different from mine.
-I enjoy reading about favorite plants from folks in different geographic areas than where I live, which is the Pacific Northwest of the United States.
+I enjoy reading about favorite plants from folks in different geographic areas than where I live in zone 8b, which is the Pacific Northwest of the United States.
 What are your favorite perennials?
 I’d love to learn about them.

 Need to Organize Your Gardening Tasks?